Lie algebra configuration pairing: Operad Structures

 \item $\Lop$.
 The Lie operad has $\Lop(n)$ given by the $k$-vector space generated by formal length $n$ bracket expressions of the elements $a_1,\dots,a_n$.
 This is isomorphic to the $k$-vector space of rooted binary planar trees whose leaf set is $[n] = \{1,\dots,n\}$ (with $\Sigma_n$ permuting $[n]$) modulo anti-symmetry and Jacobi identites of trees.

 \item $\Rop$. \cite{ChLi00} The preLie operad is isomorphic to the operad of rooted trees. $\Rop(n)$ is the $k$-vector space of rooted trees with vertex set $[n]$.
 The operad structure of $\Rop(n)$ comes from the following $\circ_i$ operation.
 Direct the edges of a rooted tree to point away from the root. $R \circ_i T$ is given by replacing vertex $i$ of $R$ with the tree $T$.
-The incoming edge to $i$ (if $i$ is not the root of $R$) connects to the root of $T$, and we sum over all ways that the outgoing edges of $i$ can be assigned source vertices in $T$.
+The incoming edge to $i$ (if $i$ is not the root of $R$) connects to the root of $T$, and we sum over all ways that the outgoing edges of $i$ can be assigned source vertices from $T$.

 \item $\Gop$.
 The graph operad has $\Gop(n)$ given by the $k$-vector space of directed, acyclic graphs with vertex set $[n]$.
-The operad structure on $\Gop$ comes from the following $\circ_i$ operation. $G\circ_i H$ is given by replacing vertex $i$ of $G$ by the graph $H$, summing over all ways that edges with source or target vertex $i$ can be assigned a new source or target vertex in $H$.
+The operad structure on $\Gop$ comes from the following $\circ_i$ operation (generalizing that of $\Rop$). $G\circ_i H$ is given by replacing vertex $i$ of $G$ by the graph $H$, summing over all ways that edges in $G$ with source or target vertex $i$ can be assigned a new source or target vertex in $H$.

 \end{itemize}

 \begin{remark} Write $\Op^\vee$ for the arity-wise dual of $\Op$: i.e. $\Op^\vee(n) = \Op(n)^*$.
 If $\Op$ is an (arity-wise finitely generated) operad, then $\Op^\vee$ is a cooperad.
 The dual cooperad structure of $\Rop^\vee$ acts by quotienting subtrees to vertices.
 The dual cooperad structure of $\Gop^\vee$ acts by quotienting subgraphs to vertices, as described in \cite{SiWa07}. \end{remark}